shuozhixu/Modelling_2024/README.md

 How are they determined?
 Follow the procedure described in Section B.2 of [this paper](https://doi.org/10.1016/j.actamat.2019.12.031).
 Each LAMMPS simulation will create a series of `mc.*.dump` files and eventually a `data.MoNbTa_CSRO` file.
 Use OVITO to check the dump files to see if the three elements are almost equal-molar.
 If they are far from equal-molar and there is no sign that they are approaching equal-molar, cancel the simulation, modify the two numbers in lines 10 and 11 of `lmp_mdmc.in`, and run the simulation again.
 Iteratively adjust the two numbers until the final structure `data.MoNbTa_CSRO` is almost equal-molar.
 Note that it does not have to be exactly equal-molar.

+Another thing to check is whether the energy converges to a constant.
+For that, plot two curves, one using `etotal` as the _y_ axis and `step` as the _x_ axis, another using `pe` as the _y_ axis and `step` as the _x_ axis.
+You can find `etotal`, `pe`, and `step` in the log file.
+If both energies approach a constant as `step` increases, the two numbers are good.

-Once the iteration is done, calculate the lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate the GSFE at 0 K.
+Once the two numbers are identified, use the `data.MoNbTa_CSRO` file to calculate the lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate the GSFE at 0 K.

 Use the same method for CoCrNi.
 Remember to modify the input files accordingly and use the appropriate potential.